Cathal Ó Murchú

 National University of Ireland, Galway,

-24 year old PhD researcher, my hobbies include, Scouting, scuba diving, Tae Kwon Do and drinking tea!
+About Me: 24 year old PhD researcher, my hobbies include, Scouting, scuba diving, Tae Kwon Do and drinking tea!

 I live with 4 other students in a very small house in Galway, we’re not allowed any pets but if I could I would have at least a dog, a cat and an owl (cause owl’s are awesome).
 I’m from Kildare originally but I’ve been in Galway 6 years now, so I think that makes me a galweigan but I’m not sure.
 I am the health and safety officer for the NUIG Tae Kwon Do club, so I spend a lot of time training in the evenings, doing lots of cool martial arts moves.
 That’s me at a recent TKD competition.